home-climate-control/dz/docs/configuration/sensors-and-switches.md

 The first way will work just fine with [ESPHome](https://esphome.io/) and [zigbee2mqtt](https://www.zigbee2mqtt.io/).
 The second way will be generally required with [zwave2mqtt](https://github.com/zwave-js/zwave-js-ui) as their topic conventions are more complicated.

+#### timeout
+This parameter defines maximum allowable interval between measurements.
+If the signal doesn't come, timeout signal will be issued, and repeated every timeout interval.
+Default timeout is 30 seconds.

 ### sensors - unit of measurement